-The bat field workers course provides opportunities to undergraduates to learn how to conduct fieldwork with the focus on bats.
-The course has been designed to be hands on and practical, where different capture techniques are undertaken, data to be collected during fieldwork, how to analyse the data collected and to write this data up.
-Different field techniques will be examined which we hope will skill students to then return to their study areas and then implement these skills in their research projects.
+The Bat Fieldworker’s course provides opportunities for participants to learn how to conduct fieldwork with the focus on working with bats.
+The course has been designed to be hands-on and practical.
+You will learn different capture techniques, how to collect data during fieldwork, how to analyse the data collected and to write this data up.
+By examining different field techniques, we hope to skill our students in best practice so that they may implement these skills in their own study areas and research projects.

 Duration: 21 days

 Venues: This course is undertaken at the Meletse Bat Research and Conservation Training Centre (near Thabazimbi).

 - Basic GIS

 - Setting up mist nets and harp traps

 - Removal of live bats from mist nets and harp traps

 - Capture and recording of biological information from captured bats

 - Analysis of information recorded & biological statistic using captured data

 - Bat detectors and call analysis (Building an echolocation call library)